 The skies are a majestic sight in and of themselves, providing guests with an open blue canvas, sometimes scattered with clouds, during the day, wondrous displays of oranges and reds during sunset and star-drenched backgrounds at night.
 Unsurprisingly, the Serengeti National Park, which forms the heart of the Serengeti, is recognised as a UNESCO World Heritage Site, indicating just how spectacular this region is.

 Hot Air Balloon Safaris

-The camp can be booked on drive-in basis where travellers arrive and depart with their safari vehicle or on a game package where shared transfers and game drives are provided by the camp’s 4×4 safari vehicles.
+The camp can be booked on drive-in basis where travellers arrive and depart with their safari vehicle; pre booked with their Safari Operator or on a game package where shared transfers and game drives are provided by the camp’s 4×4 safari vehicles.
 For an additional cost, the camp’s vehicles can be arranged on a private basis.

 Dedicated vehicles are available for travellers wishing to fly into the nearest airstrip for their stay at the camp; this is included in your game package directly with the lodge.
 These custom-built vehicles have open sides and a pop-up roof.
 They are driven by highly experienced English speaking guides who are familiar with Serengeti National Park, the migration and the other wildlife found near the camp.